russia423690/docker-openvpn/README.md

 The OpenVPN server is started with the default run cmd of `ovpn_run`

-The configuration is located in `/etc/openvpn`, and the Dockerfile declares that directory as a volume.
+The configuration is located in `/etc/openvpn`, and the Dockerfile declares that directory as a volume1.
 It means that you can start another container with the `-v` argument, and access the configuration.
-The volume also holds the PKI keys and certs so that it could be backed up.
+The volume1 also holds the PKI keys and certs so that it could be backed up.

 To generate a client certificate, `kylemanna/openvpn` uses EasyRSA via the `easyrsa` command in the container's path.
 The `EASYRSA_*` environmental